 Managing this elaborate network requires demand forecasting techniques to balance the inflow and outflow of goods, prevent surplus inventory, and maintain operations even with lead time variability.
 Improved customer service and satisfaction also hinge on the visibility and control within the supply chain network.

-Solutions to address the complexity involve:
+Solutions to address the complexity involved:

-• Adopting advanced analytics for more accurate demand forecasting.
+- Adopting advanced analytics for more accurate demand forecasting.

-• Employing real time inventory tracking to maintain inventory visibility.
+- Employing real-time inventory tracking to maintain inventory visibility.

-• Integrating supply chain planning tools to synchronise actions.
+- Integrating supply chain planning tools to synchronise actions.

 Balancing Inventory Costs and Service Levels